faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/you_can_leave_the_church_but_cant_leave_it_alone.md

 ## Introduction

-A common refrain heard when members of the LDS Church express when discussing those who have left and are still vocal about the Church, its history, or its culture is "You can leave the Church but you can't leave it alone."
+A common refrain heard when members of the LDS Church discuss those who have left and are still vocal about aspects of the Church is, "You can leave the Church but you can't leave it alone."

-The statement indicates that when a person leaves the Church they will (likely?) continue to argue against, or at least be interested in, the Church.
-At its most innocuous, the statement may be viewed as neutral or value free---it is merely an _observation_ about the behavior of former members that they continue to be involved in or concerned with LDS matters even after having left.
-In fact, this document does not seek to counter the observation that at least some significant fraction of former members seem to fixate on the LDS Church, the actions of its leaders, its history, or its truth-claims for some length of time following their departure.[^survivorship_bias]
+The statement indicates that when a person leaves the Church they will, at least likely, continue to argue against, or at least be interested in, the Church.
+At its most innocuous, the statement may be viewed as neutral or value free---it is merely an _observation_ about the behavior of former members that they continue to be involved in or concerned with LDS matters even after having left.[^many_do_remain_involved] However, the history of its usage by LDS leadership, the context in which members typically deploy it, and explicit elaborations of its meaning by members suggest that it is usually meant derogatorily.
+At very least, the phrase works to invalidate the perspective of former members.

-However, members often use the statement in a manner that seems to invalidate the perspective of former members.
-This document briefly explores the history of the phrase and likely intended meaning of the phrase when used colloquially, examines the proportionality of behavior of former members in _contrast to_ active members of the Church, and then concludes by advancing and defending valid reasons why some members might focus on the LDS Church for some time even after their departure.
+This document begins by outlining the history of the phrase and then summarizes the implied meaning when deployed by leaders or in some self-published instances by members.
+It then briefly examines the proportionality of behavior of former members in _contrast to_ active members of the Church.
+Finally, the document concludes by advancing and defending valid reasons why some members might focus on the LDS Church for some time.

 ## Historical analysis

 In 2008, LDS scholar Blair Dee Hodges investigated the origin of the phrase in [a detailed blog post](https://web.archive.org/web/20210609080651/http://lifeongoldplates.blogspot.com/2008/08/they-leave-church-but-cant-leave-it.html) and, along with other helpful commenters, was able to piece together a reasonable chronology of its inception and usage.
 He also pin-pointed the similarity between Maxwell's statement and a story, used frequently in official and unofficial LDS literature, where Joseph Smith describes the necessary trajectory of apostates if they leave the Church.

+As detailed more completely [in this compilation](https://faenrandir.github.io/a_careful_examination/chronology-cant-leave-it-alone/), the phrase was first [published by Neal A. Maxwell in 1979](https://archive.org/details/allthesethingssh0000maxw/page/108/mode/2up?q=%22The+Prophet+Joseph+spoke%22) ("Strange, how often defectors leave the Church, but they cannot leave it alone!") and seems likely to have originated with him.[^who_originated_the_phrase] In its first published usage it was explicitly linked with a statement from Joseph Smith:

+> When once that light which was in them is taken from them they become as much darkened as they were previously enlightened, and then, no marvel, if all their power should be enlisted against the truth, and they, Judas like, seek the destruction of those who were their greatest benefactors. ([HC 2:23](https://byustudies.byu.edu/online-chapters/volume-2-chapter-1/))

+In 1989, Glen L. Pace defended the phrase "can't leave it alone" with another statement from Joseph Smith regarding "neutral ground":

+> It seems that history continues to teach us: You can leave the Church, but you can’t leave it alone.
+The basic reason for this is simple.
+Once someone has received a witness of the Spirit and accepted it, he leaves neutral ground.
+One loses his testimony only by listening to the promptings of the evil one, and Satan’s goal is not complete when a person leaves the Church, but when he comes out in open rebellion against it.

+The "neutral ground" story Glen L. Pace advanced is very similar in meaning to the "can't leave it alone."

+> When the gospel was preached, good and evil were set before you.
+You could choose either or neither.
+There were two opposite masters inviting you to serve them.
+When you joined this Church you enlisted to serve God.
+When you did that you left the neutral ground, and you never can get back on to it.
+Should you forsake the Master you enlisted to serve, it will be by the instigation of the evil one, and you will follow his dictation and be his servant.’”

 ### Following the dictation of the evil one